-There are services and tools that can help you manage your Red Hat Enterprise Linux subscriptions, each addressing different use cases.
+Red Hat provides several tools to help you manage your Red Hat subscriptions, each addressing different use cases.

-Red Hat Satellite.
-You can get a subscription for Red Hat Satellite, which provides patch management, provisioning, configuration management, and monitoring capabilities that ensure Red Hat Enterprise Linux systems are properly secured, operating efficiently, and in compliance with various standards.
-It also helps you manage your subscription inventory by providing fine-grained reporting on allocated and available subscriptions and their expiration dates.
+Red Hat Satellite: Available through a subscription, Red Hat Satellite provides patch management, provisioning, configuration management, and monitoring capabilities that ensure Red Hat Enterprise Linux systems are properly secured, operating efficiently, and in compliance with various standards.
+It also helps you centrally manage your subscription usage, maintain accurate inventory and utilize information, and report on your subscription consumption.

-Red Hat sells subscriptions in 1- and 3-year terms.
+Red Hat sells term-based subscriptions, typically sold in one- and three-year terms.
 Some online offerings may be charged differently.

-To continue to receive environment-wide Red Hat subscription benefits, including unlimited upgrades and updates important to keeping your environment up-to-date, all instances or installations of Red Hat software must have a subscription.
+To continue to receive environment-wide Red Hat subscription benefits, including unlimited upgrades and updates crucial to keeping your systems secure, all instances or installations of Red Hat software must have a subscription.

 Customers are contacted in advance of subscription expiration via email and/or by a representative.
 Additionally, customers may reach out to their representative to discuss renewal and changes in their environments that may impact subscription usage.